How do I know if there are open nyc hpd violations or Orders on my property?

 I have hpd violations on my building that are no longer eligible for certification.
 How can I clear them?

-After the certification deadline has passed, building owners may file Dismissal Request form with their Borough Service Center for a fee or seek a Violation Reissuance, which is a free certification program.
+After the certification deadline has passed, building owners may file a Dismissal Request form with their Borough Service Center for a fee or seek a Violation Reissuance, which is a free certification program.
 You can review more details about your options and how to proceed with clearing old violations, review Clearing HPD Violations FAQ or call a Borough Service Center for more information.

 The clearance of lead-based paint violations has additional requirements.
 We recommend you visit Lead-Based Paint and HPDONLINE (enter your property address and select the option on the left hand toolbar to review Overdue Lead-based paint violations for specific instructions).
 One or both of the following affidavits will be required for removing the lead-based paint violations: